Before your eye examination

 - Do you live in Scotland?

-- Do you or your partner receive income-based job seekers allowance, pension credit/ guarantee credit, Income based employment and support allowance, Univeral Credit a , or are named on valid HC2 certificate?
+- Do you or your partner receive income-based job seekers allowance (not contributions-based paid on its own), pension credit/ guarantee credit, Income based employment and support allowance (not contributions-based paid on its own), Universal Credit (take home pay related), or are named on a valid HC2 certificate?

-- Under 20 and dependent on someone receiving any of the above benefits.
+- Are you under 20 and dependent on someone receiving any of the above benefits?

 - Do you have diabetes or glaucoma?